 Central to much of this vital work were high-performance computers, machines capable of millions of calculations per second and able to model the virus in all its complexity so that we could understand how it works and, ultimately, defeat it.

-Insight Media was privileged to be able to work with PRACE, the Partnership for Advanced Computing in Europe, on a very special publication celebrating some of the brilliant work done using supercomputers – and this publication is available to read now.
+We have been privileged to be able to work with PRACE, the Partnership for Advanced Computing in Europe, on a very special publication celebrating some of the brilliant work done using supercomputers – and this publication is available to read now.